Global Reporting Initiative Index

 Occupational health and safety management system

-In 2021, there were 3 new factories, namely the Fab 12 phase 8, Fab 18B phase 1 to 3, and the Advanced Backend Fab 6.
-They are planned to obtain ISO 45001 Occupational Safety and Health management system certification in 2022.
+• In 2022, there were 3 new factories, namely the Fab 18A phase 7, Fab 18B phase 6 and 8.
+They plan to obtain ISO 45001 Occupational Safety and Health management system certification in 2023.
 The remaining existing factories and subsidiaries TSMC (China), TSMC (Nanjing), WaferTech and VisEra have set up safety and health organizations and personnel in accordance with Article 1-1 of the Occupational Safety and Health Management Rules, and established an occupational safety and health management system, achieved safety and health management goals, uplifted safety and health management performances, and passed ISO 45001 certification.
-Corporate Level Safety and Health Committee is hosted by Corporate ESH Director, the Committee meeting is held by quarterly, percentage of total workforce represented is 44%.
+Corporate Level Safety and Health Committee is hosted by Corporate ESH Director.
+The Committee meeting is held by quarterly, and percentage of total workforce represented is 46%.

 -